UPHL-BioNGS/Grandeur/README.md

 wget "ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.??.tar.gz"
 for file in *tar.gz ; do tar -zxvf $file ; done
 ```
-This downloads the NCBI's NT database into 'blast_db'.
+This downloads NCBI's NT database into 'blast_db'.
 WARNING: The download and decompressing takes a long time.

 - `params.blobtools` needs to be set to `true`